Randomness Extraction in AC0 and with Small Locality: Introduction

 \subsubsection{Our PRGs}

-In this paper we show that under reasonable computational assumptions, we can construct very good cryptographic PRGs in $\AC^0$ (e.g. with polynomial stretch and negligible error).
+We show that under reasonable computational assumptions, we can construct very good cryptographic PRGs in $\AC^0$ (e.g. with polynomial stretch and negligible error).
 In addition, we show that we can construct very good unconditional PRGs for space bounded computation in $\AC^0$ (e.g., with polynomial stretch).

 We first give explicit cryptographic PRGs in $\AC^0$ based on the one-wayness of random local functions, the same assumption as used in \cite{applebaum2013pseudorandom}.
 To state the assumption we first need the following definitions.